seanmcquaid/typescript-library-template/README.md

 # TypeScript Library Template

 This is a base template for any new TypeScript + React libraries I build.
-It is using Rollup as a build tool with some appropriate plugins that are common for libraries built with Rollup.

 ## Publishing a package locally